If you are completely new to the world of RPA, you’ve come to the right place. This RPA for beginners is a simple explanation of what RPA is and does.

 Implementation and integration of RPA

 Is RPA difficult to implement and integrate, you might ask?
 The answer is no. RPA is very easy to implement and integrate with all the other systems your customer service department run today.
 With our expertise and input from your end, we will handle the integration and the setup for you, so you can get the impact from RPA instantly.

 The real value of RPA

-The real value from RPA comes into light, when you combine RPA with the two other elements of Business Process Automation; RDA and self-service for customers.
+The real value from RPA comes into light when you combine RPA with the two other elements of Business Process Automation; RDA and self-service for customers.
 Then you can leverage the endless possibilities and value-adding features they have in combination.
-By combining the three elements, you create bridges between them and get a complete, and virtual customer service assistant, which improves customer experience in general, the agent’s satisfaction and motivation, the customers’ loyalty, and make your brand stand out compared to your competitors.
+By combining the three elements, you create bridges between them and get a complete business process automation assistant, which improves customer experience immensely, the agent’s satisfaction and motivation, the customer loyalty, and make your brand stand out compared to your competitors.

 We hope that this simple post on RPA for beginners explains Robotic Process Automation, what is does and what business-impact it brings.
 If you feel like educating yourself further, please click on one of the blog posts below.